-Telling the story about a young college going student named Nikka who falls in love with one of his classmates, the film makes the best use of random situations to give them an extremely funny touch.
+Telling the story of a young college-going student named Nikka who falls in love with one of his classmates, the film makes the best use of random situations to give them an extremely funny touch.

 The girl that Nikka loves is not easy to get, nor is it easy to handle her the way he wants to.
 Do not miss this wonderful film for anything.